Notices - Laurea Magistrale graduation session - April 2024:

-You must sit for the Degree Examination (or the final exam) in order to graduate.
-Those who are eligible to register for the Degree Examination are students who have:
+You must sit for the final exam in order to graduate.
+Registration for the degree examination is open to students who:

-- undertaken the possible assessment of proficiency in the English language (*)
+- meet the proficiency requirements in English language (*) and Italian language

 (*) As envisaged for courses in the applicable educational system prior to Ministerial Decree 270

 Preparatory or supplementary activities to the final exam may be required for some programmes.
-If the preparatory/supplementary activity is included as part of a course, the associated part will also be registered in the record of the course’s score report.
+If the preparatory/supplementary activity is included as a share/part of a course, with the recording of the course mark, the associated part must also be registered in the academic record in order to graduate.

-Through Online Services access the "Registration for Degree Exam Sessions" function (which is only active for students who are eligible to graduate in the current academic year) and proceed as follows:
+Through Online Services access the "Registration to final exam" function (which is only active for students who are eligible to graduate in the current academic year) and proceed as follows:

 - fill out the degree application